Read and make sure how easy data comparison and synchronization is with dbForge

 Connection Properties window appears.

-Source is the database which contents is inserted to Target after synchronization.
+Source is the database which contents is inserted to Target during synchronization.

 Target is the database which contents you compare and synchronize with Source.